ibconcept/kazi/notes.md

 saf com,,,
 employers dont need app
-workeres needs app to see real time jobs set culture set the price rules for listing simple and suctint start with the mass//employers i.e the jobs
+workeres needs app to see real time jobs real time feedback // set culture set the price rules for listing simple and suctint start with the mass//employers entreprice customer i.e the jobs automate..